AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 This is a very difficult question, but I will try to answer it.

-Let us discuss which kind of algorithm is better under 3 performance metrices:
+Let us discuss which kind of algorithm is better in three metrices:

 - Off-policy is better in **sample efficiency** than on-policy in general.
 (The agent achieves higher cumulative rewards in a given total training steps.).